Wildst/dnd/dm/Awesomeness in Waterdeep/README.md

 ### Session 21 - 13/02/2022
 They enter the vault, pass by a beautifull painting, fall down somewhere, kill some pudding and enter a stairway down with some treasure...

+### Session 22 - 27/02/2022
+They find the 500k dragons guarded by a gem eating dragon.
+Eventually they get the current open lord involved and decide to do get him involved.\
+They leave the vault with 10k each, and do some shopping.

+**LVL 5**

 # Active Missions